pawap90/acho-bot/README.md

 - `!refresh` invalidates the command cache so next time a command is triggered, the app needs to go to Notion to retriee the commands, thus updating them to the latest version.
 Only available for Broadcaster and Moderators.

 ## Placeholder commands
 There are also commands that are triggered via code, but defined in Notion.
-This allows AchoBot to react to certain events (like a user logging in or subscribing) but users can specify what they want AchoBot to do in each case.
+This allows AchoBot to react to certain events (like a user logging in or subscribing) while also allowing each user to specify what they want AchoBot to do in each case.
 Right now the only placeholder command is:
 - `!welcome`: Executed when AchoBot joins the chat room inmediately after a stream starts.
 If you define this command in Notion, when the bot logs in it can say hi and leave some important information in the chat.
 E.g: "Hi, I'm AchoBot!
 Type !help to see what I can do".